gexijin/sge/content/post/2018-07-05-using-amazon-ec2-to-run-large-data-analysis-cheaply.md

   caption: ''
   image: ''
 ---
 Spot instances on Amazon Elastic Compute Cloud (EC2) allows researchers to do high performance computing at very low cost.
 These are spare computing capacities that could be abruptly terminated.
-But such interruptions are rare, and can be tolerated in scientific research.
+But such interruptions are rare, and can be tolerated by some jobs.
 For example, a 64-core workstation with 256 GB of memory can be rented at about $0.7 per hour, which is ~80% off regular on-demand prices.
 You can request 10 of such servers and use them for 5 days and 2 hours and it only cost you a few hundred dollars.

 Here I document how I requested an instance (virtual machine) on Amazon EC2, established a connection via SSH, and configured the Linux machine to run R using Docker containers (also new to me).
 I know little about Linux and networking.
 If I can make it work, so can you.
 The instructions below may not be the best way to do things, as I do not understand a lot of the technical details.